Danville, Virginia: 20th century

-Danville Massacre

 A serious train wreck occurred in Danville on September 27, 1903.
 "Old 97", the Southern Railway's crack express mail train, was running behind schedule.
 Its engineer "gave her full throttle", but the speed of the train caused it to jump the tracks while on a high trestle crossing the valley of the Dan River.
 The engine and five cars plunged into the ravine below, killing nine and injuring seven.
 The locomotive and its engineer, Joseph A. ("Steve") Broadey, were memorialized in song.
 A historic marker at the train crash site is located on U.S. 58 between Locust Lane and North Main Street.
 A mural of the Wreck of the Old 97 has been painted on a downtown Danville building to commemorate the incident.

 Afterward Democrats forced African Americans out of office and suppressed their voting rights.
 In November 1883 Democrats regained control of the state legislature by a large majority, and pushed out the Readjuster Party.

 White Democratic legislators interpreted the Danville events as more reason to push blacks out of politics.
 In 1902, the state legislature passed a new constitution that raised barriers to voter registration, effectively disenfranchising most blacks and many poor whites, who had been part of the Readjuster Party.
 They excluded them from the political system, causing them to be underrepresented and their segregated facilities to be underfinanced.

 On July 15, 1904, the Danville police successfully broke up a lynching party by firing warning shots above a crowd.
-About 75 white men had gathered at the jail to take Roy Seals, an African-American man arrested as a suspect in the murder of a white railroad worker.
+About 75 white men had gathered at the jail to take Roy Seals, an African American man arrested as a suspect in the murder of a white railroad worker.
 The police saved Seals and the city quickly indicted some of the lynch mob; several men were convicted, fined and served 30 days in jail.
 The killer was found to have been another white man, who was prosecuted.

-On March 2, 1911, Danville Police Chief R. E. Morris, who had been elected to three two-year terms and was running for a fourth term, was arrested as an escaped convicted murderer.
+On March 2, 1911, Danville police chief R. E. Morris, who had been elected to three two-year terms and was running for a fourth term, was arrested as an escaped convicted murderer.
 He admitted that he was really Edgar Stribling of Harris County, Georgia.
 He had been on the run for thirteen years.